VCWVL/wede5020-part-2-Kythera-Pather/README.md

 #### (27/08/2025)
 - Doing the README file
 - - Part 1: Building the Foundation (Due 27 August 2025)

+### PART 2

+#### (25/09/2025)
+- looked at Part 1 assigment, and noted chnages i needed to make from my lecture and what to improve or add on

+##### (26/09/2025)
+- Replaced mistakes I made and corrected it
+- Added the missing folderes
+- Made the commits more discriptive
+- Add the <main></main> tags on every page

+#### (27/09/2025)
+- Added a Login page which shows a link for the cutomser that are not login to take them to a sign up page.
+-
 ---
 # Referencing
 - Alamy. (n.d.).
 Conceptual hand writing showing workshop agenda concept.
 Available at: <https://www.alamy.com/conceptual-hand-writing-showing-workshop-agenda-concept-meaning-helps-you-to-ensure-that-your-workshop-stays-on-schedule-image343420021.html>  [Accessed 22 August 2025]